New Man Utd boss Ten Hag 'absolutely determined' to finally deliver success for disgruntled fans & makes Aj...

 The 52-year-old Dutchman will not be inheriting a prestigious post in England until the 2021-22 campaign comes to a close, with Ralf Rangnick set to remain at the Red Devils’ helm until then.

-With United still part of his future, rather than present, Ten Hag has vowed to continue giving his all to a cause at Ajax, with there another Eredivisie title to be chased down there, but he is looking forward to opening a new adventure with Premier League heavyweights that have gone five years without a trophy.
+Ten Hag has promised to continue giving his all to Ajax for now but is looking forward to opening a new adventure with the Premier League heavyweights that have gone five years without a trophy.

 Editors' Picks